maddana/Dbms/noteday9.md

 # Sub-Query

 * 1. In-Line View
+	* A logical table is called view it is temperary view.
 	* A subquery written 'from' clause instead of using a table name.
 	* select id,(M1+M2+M3+M4+M5) total,testno from marks
 	* select id,total,total/5 avg from(select id,(M1+M2+M3+M4+M5) total,testno from marks) A;